 Spend a night under the stars at Lake Roosevelt.
 Group and developed campgrounds are reservation only.
 Primitive boat-in campsites are available on a first-come, first-served basis.
 Amenities and fees vary throughout the year, so please check our Fees page for the latest updates before the traveling to the area.
 Park operations continue to adapt to changing conditions while maintaining public access, particularly outdoor spaces.
 Additional facilities will reopen as we have the capacity to properly care for them under Centers for Disease Control and Prevention (CDC) and National Park Service (NPS) public health guidelines.

 The regulations for hunting within Lake Roosevelt National Recreation Area are designed to provide a meaningful and safe experience for hunters.
 Lake Roosevelt NRA is one of a few National Park Service units to allow hunting.
-Hunting within the boundaries of Lake Roosevelt National Recreation Area is a recognized recreational activity under 36 Code of Federal Regulations (CFR) 7.55(a) at times and locations designated as open for hunting.
+Hunting within the boundaries of Lake Roosevelt National Recreation Area is a recognized recreational activity under the Code of Federal Regulations 36 CFR, section 7.55(a) at times and locations designated as open for hunting.

 Rules and Regulations

 Hunters are asked to be familiar with both the Washington State and federal rules and regulations concerning hunting in Washington and Lake Roosevelt National Recreation Area.
 Note that many park visitors are unaware that hunting activities occur within the recreation area.

 Lake Roosevelt NRA adopts Washington State Hunting Seasons and Regulations.
 The National Park Service has additional restrictions on hunting that aren't found in the state guides.
 The following are some of the federal regulations that also apply to hunters within Lake Roosevelt NRA: